ZigaVukcevicDev/knowledge/readme.md

 ### Template literals

-By using `back-tick` you can use variables withing string.
+By using `back-tick` you can use variables with strings.

     `${variable} and lorem ipsum.`